useralexd/contact.py/README.md

 * Start bot: `bash launch.sh`

 ## What's new ???
+* You can now set Start Message the same way you do with the Block Message and Unavailable Message.
+New commands are `/setstartmessage` and `/viewstartmessage`
 * Bot sends _usercard_ with each user's message (which increases the number of messages, i know.
 I hope, I'll get to it later). _Usercard_ shows all info about user.
 Ream more about blocking and unblocking [here](#blocking-and-unblocking-feature).
 * Admins can set their status as `/available` or `/unavailable`.
 This means that when you will not be available bot will notify the user if he/she tries to text you by sending him your unavailable message, just like the way you have a pre-recorded message on answering machines!
 The bot will however forward you the message.
 You can set and view your unavailable message by typing `/setunavailablemessage` and `/setunavailablemessage` respectively.
 * You can now view the list of all users bot has seen!
 Type `/viewuserslist`.
 The list will contain basic info about every user and a command to their usercard.